SAVE-THE-DATE FOR OUR 2025 EVENT!

 2025 Live Music

-Eyal Vilner and His Hot 5 on Friday Night and the traditional Eyal Vilner Swing Band on Saturday Night!
+The Eyal Vilner Swing Band on Friday AND Saturday Night!
 Don’t miss Eyal’s Interactive Workshop on Saturday before the band goes on!

 Eyal Vilner has become one of the leading new voices in the New York swing and big band scene.
 Born in Tel Aviv, saxophonist, clarinetist, flutist, composer and bandleader Eyal Vilner moved to New York in 2007 and started his big band the following year.